Serbia national football team: Team image

 The badge of the Football Association of Serbia is modelled on the Serbian cross inescutcheon featured on the Serbian coat of arms.
 It consists of a modified version of the four firesteels and cross, with the addition of a football.
 The team is nicknamed "the Eagles" (Serbian Cyrillic: Орлови) in reference to the white double-headed eagle, a national symbol of Serbia.
+The second nickname of the team is "the Blues" (Serbian Cyrillic: Плави), after the blue kits that the national team wore from 1920s to 2006 and again from 2025.
 In 2022 the Football Association of Serbia launched a new, national team specific emblem for brand and marketing purposes.
 The previous FA crest was replaced by a stylised logo inspired by the lesser coat of arms of the Republic of Serbia.

 For years following the breakup of SFR Yugoslavia the national team experienced an identity crisis, which despite its name, was seen as de facto representative of Serbia.
 From 1994 to 2006 the obsolete and unpopular Communist era national anthem "Hej, Sloveni" was often jeered, booed and whistled by home supporters as players refrained from singing the lyrics.
 During this period the team continued to officially carry the old nickname "Plavi" (the Blues), badge and kit design indicative of the Yugoslav tricolour.

 Following the secession of Montenegro in 2006 the national team adopted red shirts, blue shorts and white socks in honor of the Serbian tricolour.
 Between 2010 and 2016 a cross motif inspired by the country's coat of arms was incorporated in the jersey.
 In years Serbia has utilised all-red uniforms due to FIFA's kit clash regulations.
-Away kits are traditionally white with blue or white shorts.
+Away kits are most commonly white with blue or white shorts.
+In 2025, the team officially returned to the traditional blue jerseys.
+This decision was mostly approved by the public.

 Serbia does not have an official national stadium and the team has played at grounds throughout the country.
 The Rajko Mitić Stadium is the most popular venue following by Partizan Stadium, both ground are located in the capital city Belgrade.

 Kit sponsorship

-In July 2014, a partnership was announced between the Football Association of Serbia and English manufacturer Umbro which is Serbia's official supplier before Puma took over with their home and away kits, debuting 7 September 2014 in the friendly match against France.
-On 7 September 2014, Serbia unveiled their latest kits also worn at the UEFA Euro 2016 qualifiers campaign.
+In July 2014, a partnership was announced between the Football Association of Serbia and English manufacturer Umbro, which is Serbia's official supplier, before Puma took over with their home and away kits, debuting 7 September 2014 in the friendly match against France.
+That same day, Serbia unveiled their latest kits also worn at the Euro 2016 qualifiers campaign.
+In January 2025, the Football Association of Serbia announced Capelli Sport as the new sponsor of the national team, replacing Puma.